How to deal with gaslighting depends on the situation and may include tactics like stepping away, setting boundaries, and keeping a record.

 Research suggests that gaslighting behaviors can be rooted in gender and social inequalities.
 It tends to be common in intimate relationships where there’s a power imbalance.

-It often happens gradually, as well.
-So you might not realize you’re dealing with gaslighting until you begin to wonder why you’re experiencing so much confusion, anxiety, and low self-esteem.
+Gaslighting often happens gradually, as well.
+So you might not realize you’re dealing with gaslighting until you begin to wonder why you’re experiencing so much confusion and self-doubt.

-If you’ve been experiencing gaslighting for a while, you might start to feel depressed, helpless, and indecisive as a result of the manipulation.
+If you’ve been experiencing gaslighting for a while, you might start to deal with:

-One thing to remember in this cloud of confusion is that gaslighting is a form of psychological abuse — if you’ve experienced gaslighting, it’s not your fault.
-And you’re not the only one.
+One thing to remember in this cloud of confusion is that gaslighting is a form of psychological and emotional abuse.

 - “That’s not what I said.
 You don’t remember it right.”